 Pea Protein Powder

 Pea protein powder is a plant-based protein source created from yellow peas and is very high in micronutrients.
-Although it contains all 9 essential amino acids, it’s low in methionine and isn’t considered a complete protein.
+Technically it contains all nine essential amino acids so it’s considered a complete protein, but it is low in methionine.
 It’s also not as bioavailable as other protein types.

 Egg Protein Powder